mim/mim.github.io/work/k12/index.md

   * I write computer programs that try to understand sound
     * And other signals
   * I like coding because it lets me express myself
-    * And it's fun to create whatever I want
+    * It's fun to create whatever I want

 ## I work at Meta (Reality Labs)